 Construction 101: Steps to Building a House

-The SEDA Project Manager will contact you to schedule your New Home Orientation meeting.
+New home orientation: The SEDA Project Manager will contact you to schedule your New Home Orientation meeting.
 This is your opportunity to review the home and receive instructions on all systems in the home.
 A maximum of two hours is allotted for this meeting.
-This meeting and the final walk-thru are scheduled Monday through Friday, between the hours of 9 a.m. and 3 p.m.
+This meeting and the final walk-thru are scheduled Monday through Friday, between the hours of 9am and 3pm.

-Your final walk-thru meeting is typically scheduled at the end of the New Home Orientation meeting.
-This walk-thru is to ensure that the home has been completed.
+Final walk-through: Your final walk-thru meeting is typically scheduled at the end of the New Home Orientation meeting.
+This walkthrough is to ensure that the home has been completed.
 A half hour is allotted for this meeting.

 The above is a general outline only.
 Exact sequencing may vary.
 SEDA Construction Company reserves the right, at its sole discretion, to modify the building process.
 As a reminder, home buyers are not allowed to visit the job site unless they are escorted by their SEDA Sales Agent or are attending the New Home Orientation and Final Walk-Thru meetings with the SEDA Project Manager.

 Your SEDA Sales Agent will be your primary point of contact for all issues regarding the home.
 They will be contacting you from time to time to update you on the construction progress.
 If you have any questions or concerns, please contact your SEDA Sales Agent.